 The Volgograd region is located within three zones – steppe, dry-steppe and semi-desert.
 The geographical position of these zones determines the high continentality of the climate and its aridity, increasing from the northwest to the southeast of the region (Shashko, 1985).

-Thus, the steppe zone (Novoanninsky district, Volgograd region) is characterized as semi-arid and arid, medium and above average provided with heat, with a predominance of medium-sized chernozems.
+The steppe zone (Novoanninsky district, Volgograd region) is characterized as semi-arid and arid, medium and above average provided with heat, with a predominance of medium-sized chernozems.
 The sum of active temperatures above +10 °C is 2719 °C. The average annual precipitation is 389 mm.
 The steppe zone belongs to the band of mid-late and late cultures.
 The main growing season is long (up to 160 days), the frost-free period is shorter than the main one.

 The dry-steppe zone (Ilovlinsky district, Volgograd region) is characterized as very arid, above average and highly provided with heat, with a wide distribution of dark chestnut and chestnut soils.
 The sum of active temperatures above +10 °C is 3090 °C. The average annual precipitation is 355 mm.
 The dry-steppe zone belongs to the band of mid-late and late crops.
 The main growing season is long and very long (up to 170 days), the frost-free period is shorter by 10 days of the main one.